 Are you willing to pay a few more bucks for a bit more meat?
-That’s about the only question that you need to answer when deciding between Orijen and Acana.
+Does your cat have any type of condition that requires a limited protein diet?
+Those are the only questions that you need to answer when deciding between Orijen and Acana.

 Orijen and Acana are both excellent foods, especially if you want to put your cat on a high-protein diet.
 Made by the same company, both brands follow the same philosophy of tailoring your pet’s diet according to the food that they’d eat in the wild.

 You’ll pay quite a bit for either food, but Orijen is a bit more expensive.
 It’s also got more meat inside, which makes that investment worth every penny in our opinion.

 If you like feeding your cat a wet food, though, you’ll need to keep looking, as neither brand offers canned foods.
 Their kibbles have all the nutrients that your cat needs to be healthy, but if your cat is the type to not drink enough or has a medical condition that requires increased water intake, then one of the wet food offerings from Orijen or Acana may be a great pick.

 Anyone with the cash to spend on a premium food like Acana can likely afford to pay a bit more for the slightly-superior Orijen, so we see no reason not to recommend that food here.

 - A Sneak Peek at the Winner: Orijen

 - About Orijen Cat Food